nagyesta/lowkey-vault/CONTRIBUTING.md

 1. Make sure your changes belong to an issue
 2. Keep your changes relevant for the issue you are addressing
 3. Maintain test coverage and make sure tests are passing
+4. Make sure to write new test cases for both new features and bugfixes
-4. Avoid adding new Checkstyle violations
+5. Avoid adding new Checkstyle violations
-5. Use the common indentation and formatting settings we use
+6. Use the common indentation and formatting settings we use
-6. Do not add unnecessary dependencies
+7. Do not add unnecessary dependencies
-7. Rebase your branch before asking for a pull-request
+8. Rebase your branch before asking for a pull-request
-8. Use our pull request template
+9. Use our pull request template
-9. Please be patient with pull requests (it takes time to review changes properly)
+10. Please be patient with pull requests (it takes time to review changes properly)

 ## Pull request reviews